konsumer/randopeep/README.md

 You can add your own, if you install dev-tools with `npm install` then add whatever you want to `data/` dir, and run `grunt`.

-Format is 1 word per line.
+Format is 1 item per line.

 ### Using different name-libraries